davidecoccoluto/lte_4g_coders_vhdl/README.md

         |-- src
         `-- tb
 ```
 Convolutional encoder and Turbo Encoder folders are fully populated, tested and 3GPP compliant.
-The "Decoder" folders are still WIP.
+The "decoder" folders are still WIP.

+## How to use
+All source code are self contained in the folder "src" of each component.
+There are no external libraries required and all the necessary files are in the repository.

+The project is fully using standard VHDL-2008 and it's mandatory to synthesize and use these IpCores with VHDL2008 compliant tools.

 ## About LTE Convolutional Coder
 LTE Convolutional coder is used for channel coding, particularly in the Physical Broadcast Channel (PBCH) and Physical Downlink Control Channel (PDCCH).
 This code uses a constraint length of 7 and a coding rate of 1/3 (each input bit becomes 3 output bits), employing generator polynomials G0=133(o), G1=171(o), and G2=165(o).